What to Do in 4 Days in Willemstad Curacao

 So the takeaway?
 Surprising your friend in a random Caribbean country is basically the most fun thing ever!

-Now that the stage is set, lets talk Curacao!!!
+Now that the stage is set, lets talk beautiful and colourful Curacao!!

 As can be assumed by my lack of knowledge regarding Curacao, it had never been on my travel radar.
 But being lucky enough to travel there, I can firmly say that I was dumb.
 Curacao is beautiful, it has great food, and the beaches were magnificent.
 Also, there are a ton of things to do in Curacao, so we did do a few of them!